precice/tutorials/partitioned-heat-conduction/README.md

 title: Partitioned heat conduction
 permalink: tutorials-partitioned-heat-conduction.html
 keywords: FEniCS, Nutils, Heat conduction
-summary: In this tutorial we solve a simple heat equation.
+summary: We solve a simple heat equation.
 The domain is partitioned and the coupling is established in a Dirichlet-Neumann fashion.
 ---

 {% include important.html content="We have not yet ported the documentation of the preCICE tutorials from the preCICE wiki to here.
 Please go to the [preCICE wiki](https://github.com/precice/precice/wiki#2-getting-started---tutorials)" %}

 ## Setup

-In this tutorial we solve a partitioned heat equation.
+We solve a partitioned heat equation.
 For information on the non-partitioned case, please refer to [1, p.37ff].
 In this tutorial the computational domain is partitioned and coupled via preCICE.
 The coupling roughly follows the approach described in [2].

 ![Case setup of partitioned-heat-conduction case](images/tutorials-partitioned-heat-conduction-setup.png)